jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm start
 ```

 The above will start an HTTP server on `process.env.PORT` if that is defined, otherwise port 1337.
-This assumes that the compiled server code is available in `/dist`.
+This assumes that the compiled server code is available in `/dist` (see `build:server`).

 ## Build

-You generally don't need to touch these in development (see `npm run start:dev`).
+You generally don't need to run these scripts in development, since `npm run start:dev` requires zero explicit build.

 - `build:client` generates a Webpack bundle in `public/Webpack.bundle.js`, along with a gzip-compressed version.